Harold Cottam: Initial communications and rescue

-Rescue and aftermath

 Carpathia arrived at the distress position shortly after 4:00 a.m., about an hour and a half after Titanic sank, and five hours before any other ship.
 Cottam recalled seeing floating wood and debris at the scene, but no bodies.
 For the next four and a half hours, the ship took on the 705 survivors from Titanics 20 lifeboats before setting course for New York.

-From the morning of 14 April before the disaster, to the evening of 18 April, when Carpathia arrived in New York, Cottam did not go off duty, and slept less than ten hours.
-He testified to the Senate that the first four days, he worked almost non-stop around the clock, only falling asleep unintentionally once at his desk for three hours on the night of 16 April.
+Aftermath and inquiries

 In 1913, Rostron wrote that about 4:30 p.m.
 Monday 15 April, Carpathia responded to a request for information by by sending "bare facts" and names of survivors, as well as official messages to the Cunard company, which took until 1:00 a.m. when Carpathia was out of range.
 He went on, "It was most difficult to get the names even, and the continuous strain at the instrument, the conditions under which the operator was working, and the constant interruptions made it anything but a simple matter."